 This wonderful baked pie is best served with buttery mashed potatoes, braised red cabbage, and honey carrots, all the makings for a delicious meal.

 My old Nan would be proud I still use her pastry recipe.
-Many pastry recipes call for ice cold butter and hand cutting the butter into the flour.
-This recipe is simple, easy to follow and is a traditional way of serving steak and kidney pie.
+Many pastry recipes call for ice-cold butter and hand-cutting the butter into the flour.
+This recipe is simple, easy to follow, and is a traditional way of serving steak and kidney pie.
+This recipe can be enjoyed by the whole family and can be easily made ahead of time to give way for your other preparations.
+The pastry and the filling can be made ahead and stored in the refrigerator.
+Once ready to assemble, allow the dough to come into room temperature before using.

 Steak and Kidney Pie RecipeCourse: MainCuisine: BritishDifficulty: Easy